 Arrange an evening promenade in the old town of Klaipeda

-Go hiking through the dense forests and sand dunes of the Curonian Spit
+Go hiking through the forests and sand dunes of the Curonian Spit

 Approximate costs (person/day):